BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/index.md

 ## Requirements

-* Mathematica: SpinWeightedSpheroidalHarmonics requires a recent version of Mathematica.
+The SpinWeightedSpheroidalHarmonics package requires a recent version of Mathematica.
 It is typically tested with only the latest available version.

 ## Installation